Profile application performance in Visual Studio

 View external code

-External code are functions in system and framework components that executed by the code you write.
+External code are functions in system and framework components that are executed by the code you write.
 External code include functions that start and stop the app, draw the UI, control threading, and provide other low-level services to the app.
 In most cases, you won't be interested in external code, and so the CPU Usage tool gathers the external functions of a user method into one [External Code] node.

 If you want to view the call paths of external code, choose Show External Code from the Filter view list and then choose Apply.